Opendoor Fees: Is the Convenience Worth the Cost?

 Does Opendoor charge hidden fees?

-However, repair costs might be significantly higher than you anticipated — and Opendoor's final offer could be much lower than your original estimate.
+However, reviews indicate repair costs might be significantly higher than anticipated — and Opendoor's final offer could be much lower than its original estimate as a result.

-Similar scenarios are also mentioned in several Opendoor BBB customer complaints.
+Similar scenarios are also mentioned in several Opendoor customer complaints filed with the Better Business Bureau.

 ✍️ Editor’s note: There’s no penalty for walking away from an Opendoor offer.
 If the final offer isn’t what you expected, you can say no and find a listing agent instead.